kiwiyou/boj-user-translation/README.md

 Create a Pull Request from your forked repository into the base repository.
 The maintainer will soon review your request and merge it.

+## Fixing Typos

+Follow the section [How to Contribute,](#how-to-contribute) except for:

+### On running the `new-tr` command

+You should enter BOJ's internal language name instead of an IETF language tag.

+- Problems without `multilingual` tag: `Original`
+- Korean: `Korean`
+- English: `English`
+- For other languages, please leave an issue.

+You should enter `typo` instead of your username.
+**Mind that there is no dedicated space for your contribution credit.**

 ## Translation Rules